wp-plugins/church-admin/readme.txt

 * Calendar functionality added
 = 0.31.2 =
-* Oops install directory on wordpress.org is church-admin not church_admin
+* Oops install directory on wordpress.org is church-admin not church_admin = 0.31.3 =
+* Widget displays multple events per day and sorted by start date and time

 == Upgrade Notice ==
 * 0.2 required